 Essential Questions Enduring Understandings What are the push/pull factors that influence populations to move?
 What unique problems often arise from urban expansion?
 What responsibility does the government/society have to ensure a basic standard of living for citizens of a country?
 How does technological change influence the economy and people's daily lives?
-How do racial biases and prevailing attitudes influence social Immigration has an impact on cultural values, labor relations, urbanization, and can result in bias between ethnic and social groups.
+How do racial biases and prevailing attitudes influence social issues and their resolutions?
+Immigration has an impact on cultural values, labor relations, urbanization, and can result in bias between ethnic and social groups.
 Advances in technology influences business practices, transportation, consumer demand and results in changing the lives of the American public.
-Progressive reforms result in government efforts to address problems created by industrialization, immigration, and society issues and their resolutions? prejudice.
-4. Varying opinions about the role of government in a democratic/capitalist country is an ongoing debate.
-5. Race and culture have played a key role in the creation of social issues as well as the way they have been handled. ------------------------------- ---
+Progressive reforms result in government efforts to address problems created by industrialization, immigration, and society prejudice.
+Varying opinions about the role of government in a democratic/capitalist country is an ongoing debate.
+Race and culture have played a key role in the creation of social issues as well as the way they have been handled.

-Unit Learning Targets/Goals/Outcomes: Learning Target NJSLS -Social Studies CCSS for Literacy in History Explain the push and pull factors leading immigrants to America.
-Describe the challenges immigrants faced while building a new life in America.
-Compare and contrast the "new" and "old" immigrants.
-Assess the impact of rapid urbanization.
-Explain how new technologies had an impact on city life.
-Examine the goals of Progressive reform.
-Evaluate the ways women organized to change government and expand voting rights, including the ratification of the 19th Amendment.
-Describe the political organizations formed by African Americans to promote civil rights.
-Assess the role of labor unions in advocating for workers' rights.
-Analyze the role journalists played in the Progressive Movement.
-Compare and contrast the progressive presidential policies of T. Roosevelt, Taft, and Wilson.
-Assess the legacy of the Progressive Movement.
-1. 6.1.12.GeoPP.5.a; 6.1.12.HistoryUP.5.a 2.
-6.1.12.CivicsDP.5.a; 6.1.12.HistoryCC.5.a; 6.3.12.HistoryCA.1 3.
-6.1.12.HistoryUP.5.a 4.
-6.1.12.GeoHE.5.a; 6.1.12.GeoHE.5.a; 6.1.12.EconEM.5.a; 6.1.12.EconEM.5.a; 6.1.12.CivicsPR.6.a 7.
-6.1.12.CivicsDP.6.a; 6.1.12.HistoryCC.6.d 8.
-6.1.12.CivicsDP.6.b 9.
-6.1.12.HistoryCC.5.a; 6.3.12.CivicsPR.6.a 11.
-6.1.12.CivicsPR.6.a 11.
-6.1.12.CivicsPR.6.a; 6.1.12.HistoryCC.6.c Specific standards for literacy will be added to individual lesson plans.
-Literacy in History Standards Writing in History Standards
+Unit Learning Targets/Goals/Outcomes:

+Learn ing Target NJSLS -Social Studies

+America.
+2. Describe the challeng building a new life in A 3.
+Compare and contras 4.
+Assess the impact of I 5.
+Explain how new tech life.
+6. Examine the goals of 7.
+Evaluate the ways wo government and exparatification of the 19th 8.
+Describe the political Americans to promote 9.
+Assess the role of lab workers' rights.
+10. Analyze the role journ Movement.
+11. Compare and contras policies of T. Rooseve the "new" and "old" immigrants. rapid urbanization. nologies had an impact on city Progressive reform. men organized to change and voting rights, including the Amendment.
+Organizations formed by African civil rights.
+Or unions in advocating for alists played in the Progressive the progressive presidential 6.1.12.GeoPP.5.a; 6.1.12.HistoryUP.5.a 6.1.12.CivicsDP.5.a; 6.1.12.HistoryCC.5.a; 6.3.12.HistoryCA.1 6.1.12.HistoryUP.5.a 6.1.12.GeoHE.5.a; 6.1.12.GeoHE.5.a; 6.1.12.EconEM.5.a 6.1.12.CivicsPR.6.a 6.1.12.CivicsDP.6.a; 6.1.12.HistoryCC.6.d 6.1.12.HistoryCC.5.a; 6.3.12.CivicsHR.1 6.1.12.CivicsPR.6.a 6.1.12.CivicsPR.6.a 6.1.12.CivicsPR.6.a 6.1.12.CivicsPR.6.a 6.1.12.CivicsPR.6.a 6.1.12.CivicsPR.6.a 6.1.12.CivicsPR.6.a
-Unit Resources: Instructional Strategies & Text Resources Technology & Online Resources

-Lesson Resources

-Socratic Seminars Themes from The Jungle Debates Analysis of primary and secondary sources See Text Resources List Small group cooperative learning Think-Pair-Share Jigsaw activities Projects Essays/Writing/DBQs Determine whether the goals of the Progressive movement were met or not.
-Vocabulary Field Trips New York City - Lower East Side, Ellis Island and Park Tour Authentic Assessment Projects Urban Planning Project Progressive Letter Project Tracing Your Family History Project Unit 1 Lesson Resources Folder United States History - Pearson 2016 Primary source documents of immigrants Selections from How the Other Half Lives - Jacob Riis Selections from The Jungle - Upton Sinclair Teddy Roosevelt Speech, "The Man With the Muckrake" Booker T. Washington Speech, "Atlanta Exposition Address" Newspaper and magazine articles to highlight current events Stanford History Education Group - Progressive Era Gilder Lehrman Institute of American History - The Progressive Era to the New Era (1900-1929) Bill of Rights Institute - Gilded Age and Progressive Era Teaching American History - Progressive Era Toolkit
+Unit Resources: Instructional Strategies & Lesson Resources Text Resources Technology & Online Resources Socratic Seminars Themes from The Jungle Debates Analysis of primary and secondary sources See Text Resources List Small group cooperative learning Think-Pair-Share Jigsaw activities Projects Essays/Writing/DBQs Determine whether the goals of the Progressive movement were met or not.
+Vocabulary Field Trips New York City - United States History - Pearson 2016 Primary source documents of immigrants Selections from How the Other Half Lives - Jacob Riis Selections from The Jungle - Upton Sinclair Teddy Roosevelt Speech, "The Man With the Muckrake" Booker T. Washington Speech, "Atlanta Exposition Address" Red Record of Lynching - US House of Representatives Newspaper and magazine articles to highlight current events Chinese Exclusion Act Stanford History Education Group - Progressive Era Gilder Lehrman Institute of American History - The Progressive Era to the New Era (1900-1929) Bill of Rights Institute - Gilded Age and Progressive Era Teaching American History - Progressive Era Toolkit

-List of Accommodations and Modifications